-I tend to eat this vegetarian butternut squash and crema with a good helping of pasta or on its own.
-I use up the remainder of the garlic olive oil to roast potatoes, other veggies and fry eggs for breakfast.
+I tend to eat this vegetarian butternut squash and crema with a good helping of pasta, though I’d imagine a warm bowl of rice would also do nicely.
+I use up the remainder of the garlic olive oil to roast potatoes, veggies, meats and fried eggs.
+Garlic all the things basically.

-Pete Meehan suggests you can have this as a side (I’m not sure with what though, maybe a good medium-rare steak) or some pasta or rice for a very comforting main.
+Pete Meehan suggests you can have this as a side (I’m not sure with what though, maybe a good medium-rare steak or some expertly roast chicken) or as I have described above, with some pasta or rice as a comforting main.
 Even if you use the wrong sort of chili.

 Butternut Squash and Chipotle Crema

 - 1/2 cup chipotle in adobo